OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *valid class object* is a class info object (§7) following these conditions:

 1)  The class hierarchy root (§8.1) is a valid class object.
-2)  All class objects containing a reference to a valid class object in their “Parent” property are again valid class objects.
+2)  All class objects containing a reference to a valid class object in their “SuperClass” property are again valid class objects.

 This forms a tree like structure called the *OpenDMA class hierarchy*.
 The “Aspect” property of every valid clas object has to contain the value “false”.